HUBioDataLab/ProtHGT/README.md

 ## Repository Structure
 - **data/**: Contains the knowledge graph data required for training and evaluating ProtHGT.
 Data files can be downloaded from [Hugging Face](https://huggingface.co/datasets/HUBioDataLab/ProtHGT) and must be placed in this directory for `train.py` and `predict.py` to function properly.
 For more details, please refer to the [data/README.md](data/README.md).
 - **models/**: Contains trained models for each Gene Ontology (GO) category.
-These models are trained on knowledge graph (KG) datasets using TAPE embeddings as the initial protein representation.
-The models trained on alternative protein representations will be available soon.
+It includes models trained with the default TAPE protein embeddings as well as alternative protein representations (e.g., ESM2, ProtT5).
+All models are trained on their own corresponding knowledge graph (KG) datasets—be sure to select the appropriate model that matches the protein embedding type you intend to use.
-- **configs/**: Stores configuration files with optimized model parameters and training settings.
-The hyperparameters are optimized for KG datasets where TAPE embeddings are used as the initial protein representation.
-The configuration files for alternative protein representations will be available soon.
+- **configs/**: Contains configuration files specifying optimized model hyperparameters and training settings.
+There are configuration files both for TAPE-based KG datasets (optimized for those embeddings) and for datasets using alternative protein embeddings (e.g., ESM2, ProtT5).
+Select the configuration that matches the embedding type of your chosen model.
 - **src/**: Main source code directory
   - `model.py`: Implementation of the ProtHGT architecture
   - `train.py`: Script for training the model